guihen01/RestApi-JIRA-Lib/README.md

 OR

-2. Download the .DLL and others items at https://github.com/guihen01/RestApi-JIRA-Lib/releases/tag/RESTs/tag/REST
+2. Download the .DLL and others items at https://github.com/guihen01/RestApi-JIRA-Lib/releases/
-3. for v1.2 0 version ( others version on https://github.com/guihen01/RestApi-JIRA-Lib/releases/ )